-C. CRITERIA FOR ACCREDITATION
+D. CRITERIA FOR ACCREDITATION

-C1.
-Introduction

-In order for a learning programme to be considered, a Higher Education Institution shall provide the following information which forms the criteria for accreditation: a.
+D1.
+Introduction: In order for a learning programme to be considered, a Higher Education Institution shall provide the following information which forms the criteria for accreditation:

 - 1. Rationale (provide introduction to the learning programme and its rationale)

-- 2. Aims
+- 2. Aims of the Programme

 - 3. Learning Outcomes (Based on ZQF Level Descriptors)

 - 4. Teaching and Learning Plan

 - 5. Curriculum (Course descriptions, course learning outcomes)

 - 6. Assessment Policy

 - 7. Staff

 - 8. Facilities for Programme Delivery

 - 9. Teaching and Learning Support

 - 10. Internal Quality Assurance

 - 11. Financial Resources

 - 12. Regulations